HikariLight/CointAlert/README.md

 Created using React, FastAPI, Supabase and [CoinAPI](https://docs.coinapi.io)

 #### Implemented functionalities
-- An API for Creation / Modification / Deletion of alert definitions
+- An API for Creation / Modification / Deletion of alerts and alert definitions
 - Multi-Currency support (including BTC)
 - User Interface